 Step 1: Settle on the idea for the Drakensberg Grand Traverse

-To be honest, the Drakensberg Grand Traverse was not my first choice.
+To be honest, the Drakensberg Grand Traverse was not my first choice when I was exploring options back in 2024.
 And not my second.
 And not even my third.
 I had my eye set on the Israel National Trail through the Negev desert in Israel.
 But then the situation in the region pretty much quite literally exploded.
 My second option, a third attempt on the Jordan Trail, didn’t land that well when I talked it through with my family (because of the regional unrest).
 And my third option, Egypt’s Sinai trail, was discarded for the same reasons.

 So, then I went back to the (virtual) drawing board.
 In Notion, where I also keep my digitised packing lists, I keep a separate list of different treks, trails, day hikes and destinations I get tipped by others.
 On the corresponding pages, I keep track of my ideas and planning.
 Some plannings are already very detailed (e.g. I have pretty much a finished plan for Torres del Paine, I have been planning some longer hikes in Namibia for a while, …), some are just blurbs or thoughts.
 In this list, I had been keeping some ideas on the Drakensberg Grand Traverse for a while now.